 People who need to have treatment within two hours are categorised as having a less urgent condition.

-People in this category have minor illnesses or symptoms that may have been present for more than a week, such as rashes or minor aches and pains.
+People in this category may have minor illnesses or symptoms such as rashes or minor aches and pains that could also be managed by other health providers.